JawwadAhmadDev/uToken/README.md

 - Smart contract will burn amount of respective uTokens from account of user.
 - Respective tokens or coins will be transferred back to the user.

+### - Transferring uTokens

+**_Description:_** Any time user can transfer uTokens to anyone with some restrictions explained in the procedure section.

+**_Procedure_**

+- Select uToken and click on transfer button.
+- Enter recipient address and amount.
+- Enter password Click on transfer button.
+- Smart contract will transfer uTokens from sender to recipient.
+- Now recipient can come to UI and transfer or unwrap any time.

 ### Whitelist Mechanism

 **Definition:** Whitelist users dosn't need to enter password or to perform a transaction from UI for transferring funds.